-Alternately, you would have allowed him to proceed on his leave depending on the importance of the remaining work, but then he did not report to work on the day which has led to numerous follow ups as to what happened and the reason he failed to keep up with his commitment.
+Alternatively, you would have allowed him to proceed on his leave depending on the importance of the remaining work, but then he did not report to work on the day which has led to numerous follow-ups as to what happened and the reason he failed to keep up with his commitment.

 Now, let’s take a look at the leave policy as mentioned in the employee handbook – in general, it’s good if adults manage their own time off on their own as it increases accountability, and a policy that requires a week’s notice for just a single day off is not something that goes down very well with the employees.
 Adults should be able to look at their workloads and think, “…if I complete all tasks assigned to me by Thursday, I could take Friday off without impacting anyone else” and then do that!